-• 100% of the principal amount of the notes being redeemed; and plus basis points.
+• 100% of the principal amount of the notes being redeemed; and plus 35 basis points.
 We will also pay the accrued and unpaid interest on the notes to the redemption date.

-• the sum of the present values of the remaining scheduled payments of principal and interest on the notes being redeemed from the redemption date to the maturity date discounted to the date of redemption on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at a discount rate equal to the Treasury Rate
+• the sum of the present values of the remaining scheduled payments of principal and interest on the notes being redeemed from the redemption date to the maturity date discounted to the date of redemption on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at a discount rate equal to the Treasury Rate information.

-We intend to use the majority of the net proceeds of the offering to repay short term indebtedness and to use the remaining net proceeds, if any, for general corporate purposes.
-See "Use of Proceeds" for more information.
+We intend to use the net proceeds of the offering to repay short term indebtedness.
+See "Use of Proceeds" for more